forjagames/fg-api/docs/website/docs/services/identity.md

 The `Identity Service` allows your users to authenticate their accounts through different mechanisms.

+With this service you can also manage accounts, suspend, unsuspend, and delete them.

+Users will be able to register, login, change their password, delete their account, view and edit their profile.

 ## Set up using Portal

 ### Login modes